 For Digital APRS a DMR network is required and the APRS-message is sent to a certain TalkGroup either as Private or as Group call, depending on the DMR network and country/region.
 A total of 8 possible Digital APRS settings may be defined.
-Within the channel definition one of those 8 digital APRS settings or the analog APRS setting may be selected for APRS.
+Within the channel definition one of those 8 digital APRS settings or the analog APRS setting may be selected for APRS reporting of the specific channel.
+10 ddity Oddity